dksorenwp/ULWSB/README.md

 # Ultra Lightweight Streaming Box (ULWSB)

-ULWSB is a PHP web control panel that allows users to transform their your single-board computer into a streaming device.
-With ULWSB, users can send USB capture card video to SRT or RTMP servers.
+ULWSB is a PHP web control panel that allows users to transform their single-board computer into a streaming device.
+With ULWSB, users can send HDMI from USB capture card to SRT or RTMP servers.